DenizDalkilic10/IOR/README.md

 # IOR
-Open AI backed Instagram Reposter
+Open AI backed Instagram Reposter using yt-dlp, instaloader and graph api of instagram.